 Newlyn Tinning is helping to sustain Newlyn’s famed Copper Working heritage through the 21st Century!!!
-You, the customers, are the main factor for this since 1890!
+You, the customer, is the main factor in this since 1890!

 Late in the 19th century the fishing industry in Cornwall was becoming unreliable as a source of income.
 Bad weather and seasonal fluctuations brought enforced periods of inactivity.
 It was decided that an alternative means of employment could be gained by training the fishermen to produce items in copper.

 Much of the influence for this came from the Arts and Crafts Movement which was concerned with the notion of ‘the dignity of manual work’ and the promotion and preservation of craftsmanship in the face of the increasing industrialisation in the late 19th century.